 Restaurant means an eating establishment whose primary function is the sale, dispensing or service of food, refreshments and beverages to customers, and which may sell alcoholic beverages as an accompaniment to meals served therein.
 All food must be prepared and cooked in a commercial kitchen on the premises.
-This may include such eating establishments as dining rooms, drive in restaurants, fast food restaurants, cafes, cafeterias, and carryout restaurants, but specifically excludes bars, taverns, saloons, cabarets, or other similar establishments which derive 75 percent or more of the establishment's gross revenue from the on-premises sale of alcoholic beverages.
+This may include such eating establishments as dining rooms, drive-in restaurants, fast food restaurants, cafes, cafeterias, and carryout restaurants, but specifically excludes bars, taverns, saloons, cabarets, or other similar establishments which derive 75 percent or more of the establishment's gross revenue from the on-premises sale of alcoholic beverages.

-Restaurant and delicatessen means an establishment that serves food and may offer any alcoholic beverage (beer, wine, ale, and distilled spirits) to customers for consumption on premises and may not derive more than fifty-one (51) percent of its sales from alcoholic beverages.
+Restaurants, cafes, cafeterias, and delicatessens means an establishment that serves food and may offer any alcoholic beverage (beer, wine, ale, and distilled spirits) to customers for consumption on premises.
+A restaurant or delicatessen may not derive more than fifty-one (51) percent of its sales from alcoholic beverages.